bruhtus/bruhtus.github.io/content/posts/instasaver.md

 To make things short, basically i was inspired by Kevin Hazy's project [here](https://instasave.egoist.sh/).
 After i see Kevin's project, i was like "can i make almost the same thing with python?" and that was the trigger.

-If you ask me why i want to tool (kind of) to save instagram post, that's because i have a hard time to save video memes on instagram and i don't really want to use a screen recorder (said the guy who made something that took longer than learning how to use screen recorder and edit the result 👀).
+If you ask me why i want a tool (kind of) to save instagram post, that's because i have a hard time to save video memes on instagram and i don't really want to use a screen recorder (said the guy who made something that took longer than learning how to use screen recorder and edit the result 👀).
 So anyway, that's my motivation to made this. **For the memes!**

 ## Instaloader Python Module